First Person: House Votes to Cut Education Benefits, Senate Ponders the Bill, Students Fear for Pell Grants

 If our Pell Grants are cut, we will have to work more, take more student loans out, and sacrifice more to finish our degrees.
 The stress level is at an all-time high with two adults working full-time and attending school full-time, and two grade-school aged children in the house.
 If we lose even a portion of our Pell Grants, one or both of us will have to drop out of classes.

 The economy in our country is in dire straits, and there is no easy solution.
 I am open to hear any suggestions that our lawmakers throw out, but cutting education spending is not the answer.
-If education funding is cut, fewer individuals will pursue higher education, and, as a result, will not be able to get better jobs.
-This leads to less taxes paid out, and more people needing government assistance.
+If education funding is cut, fewer individuals will pursue This leads to less taxes paid out, and more people needing government assistance.
 There has to be a better answer.